-"First stop apologizing for healthy tears," Tuttle reminds us.
+"First, stop apologizing for healthy tears," Tuttle reminds us.
 It's important not to shame yourself for being emotional.
 "If you prefer to be more private with your healthy crying experience, tell yourself you are going to give yourself a chance to cry about it later when you have more privacy," she suggests.
-This tip ended up being a huge game changer for me.
+This tip ended up being a huge game-changer for me.
 I realized that crying by myself was ultimately more productive, as I was able to fully process without worrying about the judgment of others, whether or not it was real or perceived.
 On the other hand, if you have a friend who is crying, do your best to validate and support them, as social connection can be really soothing.

-The other important thing to keep in mind while you're in the middle of a crying episode is that it doesn't feel good, and that physical lack of control and discomfort might be making you even more upset than what triggered the tears.
+The other important thing to keep in mind while you're in the middle of a crying episode is that it doesn't feel good, and that physical lack of control and comfort might be making you even more upset than what triggered the tears.
 Crying from stress can quickly escalate and enhance our senses, and this perceived permanence of discomfort is alienating.
 It helps to remember you aren't going to be crying forever; when you're done crying, you might actually notice that you feel a lot better.
 At the very least, you will probably be more in touch with your headspace than you were before.

 How to Navigate the Aftermath

 To be fair, it's important to acknowledge that not all crying spells are the same.
 We all have different boiling points, too, so what's normal for me isn't going to be normal for you and the other way around.
 For example, consistent crying episodes can be a result of unaddressed anxiety and depression, both of which benefit from treatment plans and professional support.
-(Read this to learn about the difference between stress and anxiety.)

 For me, it helps to consider what else is going on in my life when I'm crying.
 Did I just undergo a major life change?
-As much as I want to hurry up and fast-forward to the calm after the storm, I can't, and the best alternative is to ride it out as best I can (having some tools can help make that seem less daunting, like friends and self-care habits).
+As much as I want to hurry up and fast-forward to the calm after the storm, I can't, and the best alternative is to ride it out as best I can.
+(Having some tools can help make that seem less daunting, like friends and self-care habits.)
 Next, I look at my habits and lifestyle.
 Are my basic needs being met?
 Oftentimes, I find that I've been crying from stress because I haven't had the time to eat three healthy meals a day, I haven't had enough socialization in the day, and I need to catch up on sleep.
 This is a good reality check that helps me see how important it is to take care of myself first and foremost.